mochan-b/mochan-b.github.io/_posts/2019-06-12-returntype-deduction.markdown

 tags: c++
 ---

 C++ functions can have return type `auto` and it is not always obvious what the return type of a function is.
-The return type can be dependent on template parameters.
+The return type can be dependent on template parameters as well.

 ## Return type using decltype